Meshack Asare: Life

-Meshack Asare was born 18 September 1945 in Nyankumasi, Ghana.
+Meshack Asare was born on 18 September 1945 in Nyankumasi, Ghana.
 His mother Agatha Adoma Afram was a trader and his father Joseph K. Asare was an accountant.
 Asare was the second of six children.
 Asare studied Fine Arts at the College of Art in Kumasi, and between 1967 and 1979 he was a teacher in Ghana.
 During this time he began to write and illustrate children's books, including the much translated Tawia Goes to Sea, which received the Ghana National Book Award and the UNESCO citation "Best picture book from Africa".

 After a period of ten years during which he did not publish any work, Asare returned in 1981 with a new book, The Brassman's Secret, which was translated into many languages, and won the Noma Award in 1982 as the best book published in Africa in the preceding year.
 Many further successes followed.
 In 1984, Asare's Cat in Search of a Friend won the Austrian National Prize (1985) and a BIB Golden Plaque at the Bratislava Biennale (1995).

-Asare studied for a M.A. degree in Social Anthropology at the University of London's School of Oriental and African Studies, and since 1993 he was based in London, while frequently travelling throughout to Africa, looking to experience as many African cultures as possible so as to represent them in his works.
+Asare studied for an M.A. degree in Social Anthropology at the University of London's School of Oriental and African Studies, and since 1993 he was based in London, while frequently travelling throughout to Africa, looking to experience as many African cultures as possible so as to represent them in his works.
 His book Sosu's Call was the winner of the 1999 UNESCO First Prize for Children's and Young People's Literature in the Service of Tolerance.